 You can get "composite" cables that will carry both the power and the video signals and this has the benefit of combining two of the three cables into one.
 You may choose to power the PTZ locally to it, so you may only need to get the video signal back from the PTZ and the RS485 control signals to it.
-If this is the case you may choose to use a pair of BALUNS.
+If this is the case you may choose to use a pair of HD TVI BALUNS.
 By using baluns you can send the video signal and control signal down the same CAT5 cable just using different cores for each signal.
+Note that there are two black video output cables, the thick one is the HD-TVI and the thin one the standard analogue.
+Both can be used but these instructions refer to the HD-TVI.

-The control signal (RS485) is nearly always sent along a "twisted-pair" type cable.
+The data signal (RS485) is nearly always sent along a "twisted-pair" type cable.
 The twists in the cable help prevent interference affecting the data signal by "shielding" it.
 Many installation companies use a CAT5 type or similar cable to run out to the PTZs to carry the data signal.
+Baluns are not needed for data.